maplecloudy/maplecloudy-osrc-tools/osrc-cli/readme.md

 - tips :
 *osrc-cli support "node": "^12.20.0 || ^14.13.1 || >=16.0.0"*
 - workaround for other node version:
-*build the SPA project with your wanted node version, the switch to others node version for usr osrc cli!*
+*build the SPA project with your wanted node version, the switch to others node version for use osrc cli!*
 ## the dev tech

 usr 'nodejs esmodule' for the osrc command tools